-Potential new approach to regenerating skeletal muscle tissueJune 1st, 2012 in Medical research /
+Potential new approach to regenerating skeletal muscle tissueJune 1, 2012 in Medicine & Health / Medical research

 An innovative strategy for regenerating skeletal muscle tissue using cells derived from the amniotic fluid is outlined in new research published by scientists at the UCL Institute of Child Health.